chchiou/markrov-text-generator/README.md

 on github and it does scale up to few GBs of data
 (I personally got the DB up to ~5GB) but there's a lot of dumb crap in here.
-It was a project worth 2 points/credits/dunno-how-people-call-them, which is very little if you don't know and means I couldn't spend too much time building it (I didn't even build it alone).
+It was a project worth 2 points/credits/dunno-how-people-call-them, which is very little if you don't know and means that I couldn't spend too much time building it (I didn't even build it alone).
 Also, Markrov Chains might aswell be a real thing, with a proper name and proper theory.
 I don't know.
 If that's not the case remember to commend me for the next Turing Award!